How to Get Over Jealousy in a Relationship: 15 Ways

 A powerful method for getting to know our emotions and how our thoughts interact with them is meditation.
 Contrary to popular belief, meditation isn’t about clearing the mind.
 It’s about getting to know the mind and its patterns of thought.

-The more you sit with the mind and observe the feelings and thoughts it creates from emotions, the more you’ll distance yourself from emotions.
+The more you sit with your mind and observe the feelings and thoughts it creates from emotions, the more you’ll distance yourself from emotions.
 With time, you can shift unhelpful thoughts and let go of emotions such as jealousy in a marriage.

 4. Be mindful

-In essence, how to stop being jealous in marriage starts with processing the emotion.
+In essence, learning how to stop being jealous in marriage starts with processing the emotion.
 Mindfulness is a mind-body practice that lets you breathe into the emotion so that you can let it go.

 5. Challenge your negative thoughts